Tiny-Earth/DemoSite/site/src/summative.md

 ### Example of an Inclusive Assessment Tool: Exams without Time Limits

-Timed tests are a staple in educational settings, but what does the literature have to say about it?
-Time-limited tests are less valid, reliable, inclusive, and equitable than tests in which there is no time limit or a time limit that’s so generous that all students can complete all items [gernsbacher2020four](@cite).
+Timed tests are common in education, but what does the research say?
+Studies show that time-limited tests are less valid  reliable, inclusive, and equitable than tests in which there is no time limit or a sufficiently generous limit that allows all students to complete the assessment [gernsbacher2020four](@cite).

 Test-taking pace is not a valid measure of student understanding.
-Students who need additional test-taking times are literally excluded from the test-taking classroom.
-Timed tests restrict students who have anxiety, are learning English, from underrepresented backgrounds, older than average, and students with disabilities who face barriers obtaining accommodations.
+Research has found that timed tests can especially negatively impact students from certain groups, making them less equitable for all learners.

 Research shows that most students who do receive additional time on tests do not use all of it [cahalan2006observational, holmes2019extra, spenceley2016use](@cite).
 Gernsbacher speculates that these students are actually requesting to not experience the anxiety and pressure of running out of time [gernsbacher2020four](@cite).
 When time limits are removed from exams, numerous studies have shown that student performance improves across student groups including those who are learning English, from underrepresented backgrounds, older than average, and females [de2016performs, foos2008adult, mullane2000effects](@cite).
 For example, Foos and Boone showed that young adults score higher than older adults under standard timed test conditions, but older adults perform as well as young adults when time limits are removed [foos2008adult](@cite).